kareem1925/Ismailia-school-of-AI/machine learning for classifying quantum states/README.md

 * Another **important note**, in qiskit's notebook I had to set the optimization level to the maximum so that the transpiled circuit would be the perfect match for Vigo's architecture.
 * Initializing the weights between 0 and 1 avoids negative values for rotation gate but taking the abs value will ensure that it's going to give us the required positive state

+## Important note Monday 2nd of March at 5:34 AM "after deadline"

+**ibmq_vigo backend** had the smallest error rate during experimentation.
+It may vary heavily depending on the device and last calibration.
+The only reproducible results are found in pennylane since there are no noisy models used there.
+Only stochastic measurements.